AlibabaCloudDocs/backbonenet/intl.en-US/UserGuide/Bandwidth package/Manage bandwidth packages.md

 To renew a bandwidth package, complete these steps:

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. Click the ID of the target CEN instance.
+2. Click the ID of the target cloud enterprise instance.
 3. On the CEN page, click the **Bandwidth Packages** tab.
 4. Click the **Renew** option under the **Action** column of the target bandwidth package.